Laurence Hartnett: Manufacturing an Australian car

 A small number of motor cars had been produced in Australia by a few enterprising individuals even before the end of the 19th century and between the wars, to avoid increasingly heavy import duties imposed by governments anxious to promote industrial employment, a number of Australian firms were already manufacturing replacement parts—which, however, were of generally poor quality.
-In addition, also to avoid high import tariffs the major American auto exporters, including General Motors, were building their vehicle bodies locally and importing their chassis in unassembled form, assembling them in Australia.
-They didn’t, however, want the enormous additional expense of manufacturing entire vehicles there.
+In addition, to avoid high import tariffs the major American auto exporters, including General Motors, were building their vehicle bodies locally and importing their chassis in unassembled form, assembling them in Australia.
+They didn't, however, want the enormous additional expense of manufacturing entire vehicles there.

 Hartnett, by contrast, desired nothing more than to head such a manufacturing operation in his adopted land.
-So, while publicly supporting GM’s policy, privately he did his best to undermine it by persuading cabinet ministers and senior public servants of the feasibility of that course, making it clear, however, that GM would not do it unless sufficient pressure was applied.
-The government was certainly interested as Australia’s industrial competence had increased enormously during the war due to the necessity of manufacturing a wide range of precision products for the fighting services.
-Furthermore, post-war motor vehicle manufacturing promised to provide many jobs for returning service personnel while the necessary acquisition of the accompanying skills and industrial infrastructure would help build up the country’s defence capacity.
+So, while publicly supporting GM's policy, privately he did his best to undermine it by persuading cabinet ministers and senior public servants of the feasibility of that course, making it clear, however, that GM would not do it unless sufficient pressure was applied.
+The government was certainly interested as Australia's industrial competence had increased enormously during the war due to the necessity of manufacturing a wide range of precision products for the fighting services.
+Furthermore, post-war motor vehicle manufacturing promised to provide many jobs for returning service personnel while the necessary acquisition of the accompanying skills and industrial infrastructure would help build up the country's defence capacity.

 Accordingly, Hartnett warned his American directors that the Australian government was determined to have cars manufactured locally and might, itself, establish a factory for that purpose if private industry proved unwilling.
 To enhance the credibility of this threat, he sent his New York head office letters which he had asked J.K.
-Jensen, chairman of the government’s Secondary Industries Commission, to write to him, saying the government was resolved to force the creation of the industry.
+Jensen, chairman of the government's Secondary Industries Commission, to write to him, saying the government was resolved to force the creation of the industry.
 He even supplied Jensen with proposed drafts of such letters.
-And he warned GM that to head off the prospect of a state-owned industry, Ford and/or Chrysler, would very likely become anxious to erect their own Australian factories for the purpose—which, if GM did nothing, would result in a substantial reduction in demand for the corporation’s imported cars.
-It was mainly this that changed General Motors Corporation’s mind.
-But whether that represented a personal triumph for Hartnett’s powers of skulduggery and persuasion or whether he had simply said what was already obvious to the American directors is open to debate.
+And he warned GM that to head off the prospect of a state-owned industry, Ford and/or Chrysler, would very likely become anxious to erect their own Australian factories for the purpose—which, if GM did nothing, would result in a substantial reduction in demand for the corporation's imported cars.
+It was mainly this that changed General Motors Corporation's mind.
+But whether that represented a personal triumph for Hartnett's powers of skulduggery and persuasion or whether he had simply said what was already obvious to the American directors is open to debate.